 access a previously created Session which is related to pretty much all other SCA related action calls

 This call is used to create an Oauth link for users who already have a stripe account and want to connect to your platform.
-It also give the option for users to register if they don't have an account and after completing the registration to be linked to your platform.
+It also gives the option for users to register if they don't have an account and after completing the registration to be linked to your platform.
 It works both for express and standard account types.
-In order to fully setup the Oauth flow you will also have to use the Complete express/standard account connection to complete the onboarding.
+In order to fully set up the Oauth flow, you will also have to use the Complete express/standard account connection to complete the onboarding.